 What You Need to Know about One-Way Car Rentals

 Now there are a few caveats to keep in mind.
-Certain Florida airports do not qualify for drive-out rates (Jacksonville for example) so if you can’t find any one-way deals, try a different Florida airport.
-Most companies start this program between April 1 and April 15 and end it at the end of May.
-You may still find a few one-way specials into June.
-You can find the reverse in the fall when one-way car rental deals TO Florida kick in.
-Last fall, I scored a Minivan for less than $10/day all in for a comfy ride down I-95.
+Certain Florida airports do not qualify for drive-in rates (Jacksonville for example) so if you can’t find any one-way deals, try a different Florida airport.
+Most companies start this program between September 15 and end it Christmas week from the Northeast and November 1 from the Mid-Atlantic .
+You may still find a few one-way specials into January depending on demand.
+You can find the reverse in the Spring when one-way car rental deals FROM Florida kick in.

 One-way car rentals can go from as short as one day or as long as three weeks.
 I’ve been known to keep the car around after we don’t “need” it because at the rock-bottom rental price it can be cheaper to commute in the rental car than to add the miles to our own car.

-Have you done a one way car rental from Florida?
+Have you done a one way car rental to or from Florida?
 How did half a road trip work for your family?
 I’d love to hear about it in the comments.